wfp/designsystem/src/components/BannerNavigation/README.md

-The BannerNavigation is used on internal applications only and allows the user to quickly switch to other important applications.
+The BannerNavigation is used on internal applications which are actually listed on the bar only to crosslink between the applications.
+It is hidden on Mobile devices.

 ### Usage with default content